 When the King’s beancounters return several days later to inform him that he has inadvertently promised the inventor 18,446,744,073,709,551,615 grains of wheat, the shortsighted monarch belatedly realises he is in debt to the tune of more wheat than he could ever hope to possess.

 This story serves two functions.
 One is to highlight the extreme changes that can take place within a dynamic of exponential growth.
 In terms of freemarket, it’s clear to see that we are a rapidly growing company at the forefront of a sea change in the financial services industry.

 “To expect to continue growing at this rate would be to expect to take over the world.”

 But the other lesson is that exponential growth is impossible to sustain when finite resources are in play.
 And we recognise this; we are not megalomaniacs.
 To expect to continue growing at this rate would be to expect to take over the world.
 It would be like trying to fold a piece of paper 103 times and climb to the moon.

 That is the kind of reckless thinking that leads to financial disasters – the idea that resources are abstract and endlessly exploitable, and that they should be taken advantage of with little thought for the consequences.

 We think differently.
 In dealing with our customers – many of whom represent small and medium-sized businesses – we are well aware of the fact that their resources are finite and need to be preserved wherever and however possible.

-It’s why we offer all of our customers a fixed 0.2% fee to help maximise savings on international payments and currency exchanges.
-It’s why we are entirely transparent about our terms and conditions.
-It’s why we’ve done everything we can to make FX transactions as quick and as simple as they can be.
+It’s why we offer all of our customers one fee to help maximise savings on international payments and currency exchanges.
+We want to be entirely transparent and that’s why we’ve done everything we can to make FX transactions as quick and as simple as they can be.

 It’s why we will continue to grow, and why we won’t try to enslave the world.